Published: Apr 24, 2026

 Lorianna Sprague, Vice President of Marketing, Trusted Search Marketing

-If your client prefers a quick rundown instead of live access, it’s easy to:
+If your client prefers a quick rundown instead of live access, you can also:

 Flip a dashboard into a downloadable report for meetings or monthly reviews.